Voice Input

 The microphone button only appears when Voice Input is fully configured.
 Check that:

-- Voice Input is enabled in Settings > Integrations.
+- Voice Input is enabled in Settings > Voice Input.

-- A valid Deepgram API key has been entered.
+- A valid OpenAI API key has been entered.

 - Microphone permission is granted at the OS level.